alitaheri/normalize-scroll-left/readme.md

 This library normalizes the `Element.scrollLeft` property when direction is `rtl`.

-All the hardwork are based on [this juqery plugin](https://github.com/othree/jquery.rtl-scroll-type) and [this stackoverflow answer](https://stackoverflow.com/a/24394376).
+All the hardwork are based on [this jquery plugin](https://github.com/othree/jquery.rtl-scroll-type) and [this stackoverflow answer](https://stackoverflow.com/a/24394376).

 Since `Element.scrollLeft`'s behavior with `dir="rtl"` is not defined in any spec we use